-Once you filled up all correct information it takes you to the next window where you’ll see a button called Run the installation.
-Click on that button for next step.
+Once you filled up all the correct information, it takes you to the next window, where you’ll see a button called Run the installation.
+Click on that button for the next step.
 In the last screen of this process, you’ll need to fill up more fields which are Site Title, Username, Password, and Your Email.
-Always discourage search engines from indexing development site.
+Always discourage search engines from the indexing development site.
 No one wants to index their under construction website to Google or other search engines.

 You are all set!
 Going to

 Easy, right!
-Now start your website development job.
-Create theme, plugins or add custom features to your website.
+Now start your website development job, create themes, plugins, or add custom features to your website.
 That’s it.

-Looking for more tutorials and cool stuff like this?
+Are you looking for more tutorials and cool stuff like this?
 Subscribe to our newsletter.
 If you need tutorials for a specific feature in developing the website with WordPress and Genesis Framework, leave your feedback on the form below down.
-We will reply your feedback within moments and try to solve yours on the fly issues. 🙂
+We will reply to your feedback within moments and try to solve yours on the fly issues. 🙂